Cleanups in Texas

 Land Revitalization (LR) efforts revive previously contaminated properties back into productive uses such as public parks, restoring wetlands and establishing new businesses.
 Revitalizing previously contaminated properties helps reinvigorate communities, preserve greenspace, and prevent sprawl.

-To learn more about Land Revitalization in Texas, visit the Region 6 Land Revitalization web page.
+To learn more about Land Revitalization, visit the Land Revitalization webpage.

 The Hazardous Waste (RCRA) Corrective Action Program requires investigation and cleanup of releases of hazardous wastes and hazardous constituents that pose an unacceptable risk at RCRA hazardous waste treatment, storage and disposal facilities.
 Facility evaluations, conducted by EPA or the state, are based on human health and environmental risks posed by actual or potential releases to the environment, potential migration pathways, target receptors and waste characteristics.
 EPA and the states designate facilities as either high, medium, or low priority.